A life insurance may not be part of an asset division case

 During the divorce proceedings, her ex-husband claimed that the term life insurance policy had no cash value.
 In most cases, he is correct.
 The policy typically only has cash value when it’s enforced.
 Thus, a $100,000 death benefit, which is the cash benefit, will be paid to his beneficiary.

-A term life insurance isn’t treated like a whole life insurance, which has cash value.
+A term life insurance isn’t treated like whole life insurance, which has a cash value.
 Instead, the original purpose of a term life insurance policy is generally to help care for unforeseen events like caring for children after one spouse dies.
 If the policy was for this purpose, a spouse may be willing to transfer ownership of the policy and payment premiums to the parent during divorce proceedings.

 Asset division is a complicated area of divorce law because there are so many things that can be split between spouses.
-For instance, there are some assets like a term life insurance that may not be eligible for asset division in a divorce case.
+For instance, there are some assets like term life insurance that may not be eligible for asset division in a divorce case.
 It helps individuals in a divorce proceeding to address issues like who receives what assets or agree on splitting it.

 Source: Fox Business, “Don“, Jack Hungelmann, May 06, 2013